keystonejs/keystone/docs/pages/docs/guides/images-and-files.md

 First, we are going to use [dotenv](https://www.npmjs.com/package/dotenv) to retrieve the S3 bucket and URL details from a `.env` file or set environment variables.

-In your Keystone Config file, pull in your environment variables and maps them to some easy to use names
+Before your configuration file, you can map your environment variables to some easy to use names:

 ```typescript{24-54}
 import { config } from '@keystone-6/core';